jkuler/canary-device/README.md

 ```

 ## App Testing
 For this project, I only tested the server side application.
-I tested urls resolver, Views
+I tested urls resolver, Views/
 ModelViewSet and data models (entity).
 To see the test files, find the path below

 ```bash